ligershark/JavaScriptLocalizer/README.md

 Now you have the bundles configured to use the JavaScriptLocalizer.

-You can optionally use the `LocScript.Render` method to include your bundled scripts on your pages:
+You need to use the `LocScript.Render()` method to include your bundled scripts on your pages:

     @LocScripts.Render("~/locscript")